-“… evidence from some developmental and intervention samples indicates that contrary to popular belief, competence [with rhyme] matching, oddity and production tasks arrives on average at an older age than does the capability to manipulate segments of compound words, syllables and perhaps even some phoneme level skills.”
-Dorr 1999, Lonigan 2007.
+Dorr and Lonigan (cited in Phillips et al, 2008, p.7) have suggested “evidence from some developmental and intervention samples indicates that contrary to popular belief, competence at these types of rhyme matching, oddity, and production tasks arrives on average at an older age than does the capacity to manipulate segments of compound words, syllables, and perhaps even some phoneme-level skills.”

 Phillips et al (2008) go on to suggest that when compared with “phonological awareness instruction focused on alternative tasks and activities, children exposed to rhyming interventions made less progress” (p.8).